Motion-Aware Animatable Gaussian Avatars Deblurring

 \subsection{Comparisons}

-To assess the effectiveness of our method, we compared it against several baseline approaches.
-The simplest baseline involved training a 3DGS avatar model directly on blurry video frames using the state-of-the-art 3DGS human avatar model.
-Additionally, we evaluated two-stage methods that first apply 2D deblurring techniques such as RVRT~\cite{liang2022recurrent} (NeurIPS 2022), ShiftNet~\cite{li2023simple} (CVPR 2023), VRT~\cite{liang2024vrt} (TIP 2024), and BSST~\cite{zhang2024blur} (CVPR 2024) to restore sharp images, followed by training a 3D human avatar model on these restored frames.
-Some recent approaches~\cite{ma2022deblur,wang2023bad,lee2023dp,zhao2024bad} use multi-view information through NeRF or 3DGS to address deblurring.
-However, these methods are restricted to handling blur caused by camera motion or defocus, making them inapplicable to our task.
+The proposed model is compared against several baseline approaches to assess its effectiveness.
+The simplest baseline involves training a SOTA avatar model (\eg, GauHuman~\cite{hu2024gauhuman}) using blurry video frames.
+A two-stage baseline is then considered, where 2D deblurring methods (RVRT~\cite{liang2022recurrent}, ShiftNet~\cite{li2023simple}, VRT~\cite{liang2024vrt}, and BSST~\cite{zhang2024blur}) are first applied to restore sharp frames, then used to train the avatar model.

-\textbf{Quantitative results.} Quantitative comparisons on the synthetic and real datasets are summarized in Tab.~\ref{tab:synthetic_novel} and Tab.~\ref{tab:real}.
-The two-stage baselines yield sub-optimal results, with noticeably lower metrics.
-This outcome arises because these 2D deblurring models do not account for multi-view consistency across different viewpoints and lack modeling of the intrinsic 3D structure of the scene.
-In contrast, our method significantly outperforms these baselines across all metrics by integrating the motion-induced blur formation process and exploiting multi-view information from the video frames.
-Furthermore, the results indicate that the two-stage baselines only marginally outperform the direct 3DGS avatar methods, indicating that inconsistencies in deblurring across multiple views limit the 3DGS model's capability to achieve satisfactory results.
+\textbf{Quantitative results.} Quantitative comparisons on two datasets are presented in Tab.~\ref{tab:synthetic_novel}.
+The two-stage baselines exhibit suboptimal performance, with noticeably lower quantitative metrics.
+This limitation arises because 2D deblurring models fail to maintain multi-view consistency across different viewpoints and lack explicit modeling of the scene’s intrinsic 3D structure.
+They only slightly outperform the direct 3DGS avatar model, highlighting that inconsist 2D deblurring constrains the 3DGS model’s ability to produce accurate reconstructions.
+In contrast, the proposed method outperforms baselines by explicitly modeling the 3D motion-induced blur formation process.